 Class composition refers to a class having members that are objects of another class.
 This relationship typically represents a “has-a” connection.
 For example, a “Car” class might “have an” “Engine” class object as one of its members.

-~Engine() { std::cout << "Destructor:~Engine()\n"; }
+~Car() { std::cout <<"Destructor:~Car()\n"; }

 };

-In the example above, the Car
+In the example above, the Car class contains an Engine object named eng.

-1.2 Construction and Destruction Order of Member Objects
+1.2 Construction and Destruction Order of Member Objects#

 Construction Order: When an object of the container class is created:

-- First, the constructors of the member objects are called in the order they are declared within the container class.
+First, the constructors of the member objects are called in the order they are declared within the container class.
 Arguments for the member objects’ constructors are typically provided in the container class’s constructor initializer list.

-- Then, the body of the container class’s own constructor is executed.
+Then, the body of the container class’s own constructor is executed.

-Order | 1.~derived class() 2.~base class() | 1.~Car class() 2.~Enginec class() |
+1.~derived class() 2.~base class()

 Destruction Order: When an object of the container class is destroyed, the order is reversed:

-- First, the body of the container class’s own destructor is executed.
+First, the body of the container class’s own destructor is executed.

-- Then, the destructors of the member objects are called in the reverse order of their declaration within the container class.
+Then, the destructors of the member objects are called in the reverse order of their declaration within the container class.

 Templates are a powerful feature in C++ that enable functions and classes to operate on generic types.
 This means they can work with a variety of data types without needing to be rewritten for each type.

-2.1 Basic Concepts and Advantages of Class Templates
+2.1 Basic Concepts and Advantages of Class Templates#

 Class templates allow us to define a generic class blueprint.